 - Cycling is associated with a decreased risk of type II diabetes.
 The elderly people benefit the most, experiencing a 20% reduction in the risk of developing this health condition.

 - According to a report, the city of Portland, Oregon saves $115 million a year in healthcare costs thanks to benefits from cycling.

-- A study in England concluded that the average cyclist has a fitness of someone 10 years younger and two-year higher life expectancy compared to the average.
+- A study in England concluded that the average cyclist has the fitness of someone 10 years younger and a two-year higher life expectancy compared to the average.

-- Apart from physical benefits, cycling also improves the mental well-being.
-A study from England shows that cycling improves self-confidence and tolerance to stress, while reducing sleep issues and tiredness.
+- Apart from physical benefits, cycling also improves mental well-being.
+A study from England shows that cycling improves self-confidence and tolerance to stress while reducing sleep issues and tiredness.

 - On average, people exercise longer when they are outside than in a gym.

-- A research in Ireland shows that 80% of participants with osteoarthritis experienced relief after they started cycling regularly.
+- Research in Ireland shows that 80% of participants with osteoarthritis experienced relief after they started cycling regularly.

 - Countries with the highest rates of cycling and walking have the lowest rates of obesity.

 - Riding a bike between 30-60 minutes a day is associated with lower blood pressure numbers in both men and women.

 - Women who ride a bike for a minimum of 30 minutes a day have a lower risk of breast cancer.

 Are you thinking about riding your bike to work?
 You might have heard some horror stories, but most of them are not true.
 In reality, the benefits of cycling to work greatly outweigh the potential risks, that’s something numerous studies show.

 For some additional convincing, check out these interesting facts that we have found about riding your bike to work:

 - The European Cycling Federation found that cyclists emit 21 g of CO2 per kilometer, while cars emit 271 grams.